pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 ESCLARECENDO!

-Item.
 03. In English, a lot of nouns are formed by a verb and a suffix.
 One example of a noun derived from a verb is

-Item.
 03. Em Inglês, muitos substantivos são formados por um verbo e um sufixo.
 Um exemplo de um substantivo derivado de um verbo é

 A member. - membro